Dextromethorphan regulation by U.S. jurisdiction: Rhode Island

 Rhode Island laws state that a provider is prohibited to provide a dextromethorphan containing product to a person under the age of 18 and an individual under the age of 18 is prohibited to purchase a dextromethorphan containing product.
 The provider is required to obtain identification for proof of age unless the provider can reasonable presume, based on the purchaser's appearance, that the purchaser is 25 years of age or older.

 Any provider found to be in violation of this bill is subject to a warning from law enforcement for the first violation, a fine of $150 for the second violation, and a fine of $250 for the third violation and each subsequent violation.

 Any purchaser found to be in violation of this bill is subject to a warning from law enforcement for the first violation and a fine of $50 for the second violation and each subsequent violation.

 South Carolina

 South Carolina does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

+Some pharmacies, such as Walgreens will ask for your ID despite there being no regulations set in place, pertaining to the purchase of dextromethorphan.